urvashiba/urvashiba/README.md

 ### Hi there, my name is Urvashiba 👋

-- 📷 I am currently looking for an opportunity to work on exciting projects. where I can apply my acquired knowledge.
+- 📷 I am currently looking for an opportunity to work on interesting projects. where I can apply my acquired knowledge
 - 🔭 I’ve worked on python projects such as maze solving turtlebot, OpenCV face and sign detection, turtlebot vollyball.
 - 🚗 I've experience with path planning, trajectory planning, navigation stack, mapping, various SLAM algorithms and algorithms for self-driving vehicles.
 - 🌱 I’m currently improving my ROS skills with the following projects: